petttr1/petttr1.github.io/_posts/2023-07-12-resend-cube-lookalike-part-3.md

 layout: post
 title: The Resend Cube Lookalike Part 3 - Lights, God Rays, Final Touches
 published: true
-image: /images/card-img-3.png
+image: /images/img-card-3.png
-description: A Part 3 of the Stepga-by-Step Replication of the Resend Cube Using Three.js and a Single HTML File.
+description: A Part 3 of the Step-by-Step Replication of the Resend Cube Using Three.js and a Single HTML File.
 In this post we enhance the lights, add the god rays and tie it all up.
 excerpt: Part 3 of making the resend cube from scratch using Three.js - Enhancing the Lights, add the God Rays and finishing up.
 ---
 <iframe src="../public/resend_cube_3.html" height="400px" width="100%" style="border:none;"></iframe>